remotelabz/remotelabz-docs/docs/users/Teachers/Teachers_overview.md

 # Profile layout

-After login as a teacher, you will be taken to your profile main page.
+After logging in as a teacher, you will be taken to your dashboard.

 ![Screenshot](/images/Teacher/overview/Teacher_overview.png)